 The Plan's investment activity, measured as of the end of any month, quarter or year, is a function of the underlying marketplace for the period measured and the investment policy's asset allocation.
-Actual returns for the years ended September 30, 2015 and 2014 affected the Plan's net position as a result of market flux.
+Actual returns for the years ended September 30, 2016, 2015 and 2014 affected the Plan's net position as a result of market flux.

 The benefit payments are a function of changing payments to retirees, their beneficiaries (if the retiree is deceased) and new retirements during the period.
-For the year ended September 30, 2009, the Plan began paying its first benefits to a Plan participant.
-During the years ended September 30, 2015 and 2014, benefits were paid in the amount of \$49,013 and \$45,866, respectively, to participants.
-The Plan incurred legal fees of approximately \$36,000 and \$51,000, respectively, due to routine legal advice, a benefit forfeiture hearing and an application for an IRS determination letter for the years ended September 30, 2015 and 2014, respectively.
+During the year ended September 30, 2009, the Plan began paying its first benefits to a Plan participant.
+During the years ended September 30, 2016 and 2015, benefits were paid in the amount of \$100,331 and \$49,013, respectively, to participants.
+The Plan incurred legal fees of approximately \$43,800 and \$36,900, respectively, due to increased routine legal advice for the years ended September 30, 2016 and 2015, respectively.